chelm/uber-data/README.md

 3. A grid based solution works, but a node graph solution would probably be better.
 Id like to experiment with using a graph database as the adaptation model, would be interesting for sure.

+4. The training is slow, the time diff fn is to blame for this.
+If I create a time diff that was avoided using the time_delta fn in datetime itd be faster.

 ### Running:

   > python task1_2.py